-Thank you for taking the time to discover Sydney Learning Adventures range of school excursions and education programs.
+Thank you for taking the time to discover Sydney Learning Adventures' (SLA) range of school excursions and education programs.

-As an initiative of Sydney Harbour Foreshore Authority, Sydney Learning Adventures vision is to create quality educational excursions that are enriching, diverse, safe, accessible and sustainable.
+As an initiative of Sydney Harbour Foreshore Authority, SLA's vision is to create quality educational excursions that are enriching, diverse, safe, accessible and sustainable.